Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-The actor-critic (AC) algorithm \cite{ konda2000actor } combines two types of deep reinforcement learning algorithms mentioned above.
+Actor-critic (AC) algorithm \cite{ konda2000actor } combines two types of deep reinforcement learning algorithms mentioned above.
 That is, the actor network chooses the proper action in a continuous action space, while the critic network implements single-step-update, which improves the learning efficiency.
-In other words, it learns both the value function and policy function.
-The Asynchronous Advantage Actor-Critic (A3C) network is an improvement of the AC network\cite{mnih2016asynchronous}.
-It uses the multi-threading method.
-The A3C network performs interactive learning with the environment in multiple threads simultaneously, thereby avoiding over-fitting of the training data.
-Zhu \textit{et al.} \cite{zhu2017target} took both the target and scene images as inputs of the deep reinforcement learning network; then, the agent followed the output action to navigate to a target.
-During the training process, a new observation was valued through the A3C network to ensure the agent does not need to retrain the new target.
-In \cite{mnih2016asynchronous}, the authors combined the A3C network with a cutting-edge exploration to learn effective exploration policies based on the state of high-dimensional robots.
-Therefore, robots can autonomously explore the unknown cluttered environments.
-During the navigation process, robots maximize the total gain along the navigation path.
+In other words, it learns both the value function and the policy function.
+Asynchronous Advantage Actor-Critic (A3C) network \cite{mnih2016asynchronous}, an improvement of the AC network with multithreading method, as an on-policy learning algorithm, uses newly collected samples for each gradient step.
+A3C network performs interactive learning with the environment in multiple threads simultaneously, thereby avoiding over-fitting of the training data.
+When robots autonomously exploring unknown cluttered environments, A3C equips the robots with the ability to gain cross-target generalization.
+In order to gain cross-target generalization ability, Zhu \textit{et al.} \cite{zhu2017target} took both the target and scene images as inputs of the deep reinforcement learning network; then, the agent followed the output action to navigate to a target.
+During the training process, a new observation was valued through the A3C network to ensure that the agent did not need to retrain the new target.
+Moreover, Duron \textit{et al.} \cite{druon2020visual} added semantic network to the visual network proposed in \cite{zhu2017target} to learn context from the objects present in the scene.
+A3C network takes the features from the joint embedding layer as inputs and then outputted the next action and the Q-value for the current state.
+Besides, off-policy learning algorithm, such as soft actor-critic (SAC) \cite{haarnoja2018soft}, aims to reuse past experience, which provides for both sample-efficient learning and stability.
+Jesus \textit{et al.} \cite{de2021soft} applied SAC to learn continuous action space policies and maximize the entropy of the policy in the mobile robotics exploration problem.